sbonaime/seedlink_plotter/README.md

 A python script to plot real time seismic data from a seedlink server in drum style or line style

-This version work with the latest stable ObsPy version (0.9.0).
+This version works with at least stable ObsPy version 0.9.0

 On some linux box, the time zone must be set to UTC and not GMT